 SPIRE contains a three-band imaging photometer and an imaging Fourier Transform Spectrometer (FTS), both of which use 0.3-K feedhorn-coupled "spider-web" NTD germanium bolometers cooled by a He refrigerator.
 The photometer and spectrometer are not designed to operate simultaneously.
-The field of view of the photometer is 4 x 8 arcminutes, the largest that can be achieved given the location of the SPIRE field of view in the Herschel focal plane and the size of the telescope unvignetted field of view.
+The field of view of the photometer is $4 \times 8$ arcminutes, the largest that can be achieved given the location of the SPIRE field of view in the Herschel focal plane and the size of the telescope unvignetted field of view.
 Three bolometer arrays provide broad-band photometry ( $\lambda/\Delta\lambda \sim 3$ ) in wavelength bands centred at approximately 250, 360 and 520 μm.
-(For historical reasons, these are referred to as the 250-, 350- and 500-μm bands, and that tradition is continued in this document).
-The field of view is observed simultaneously in all three bands through the use of fixed dichroic beam-splitters.
+(For historical reasons, these are sometimes referred to as the 250-, 350- and 500-um bands.
+The field of view is observed simultaneously in all three bands through the use of fixed dichroic beamsplitters.
 Spatial modulation can be provided either by a Beam Steering Mirror (BSM) in the instrument or by scanning the telescope across the sky, depending on the type of observation.
 An internal thermal calibration source is available to provide a repeatable calibration signal for the detectors.
 The FTS uses novel broadband intensity beam splitter, and combines high efficiency with spatially separated input ports.
 One input port covers a 2.6-arcminute diameter field of view on the sky and the other is fed by an on-board calibration source.
-Two bolometer arrays are located at the output ports, one covering 200-315 μm and the other 315-670 μm.
+Two bolometer arrays are located at the output ports, covering two overlapping spectal bands, 200-325 μm and 315-670 $\mu$ m.
 The spectral resolution, as determined by the maximum optical path difference, will be adjustable between 0.04 and 2 cm-1 (corresponding to $\lambda/\Delta\lambda = 1000 - 20$ at 250 μm wavelength.
-The FTS will be normally operated in continuous scan mode, with the path difference between the two arms of the interferometer being varied by a constant-speed mirror drive mechanism.
-For low-resolution observations, a step-and-integrate mode will also be possible, in which the scan-mirror is sequentially positioned at a range of positions with the interferogram built up from individual measurements at each step.
+The FTS can be operated in continuous scan mode, with the path difference between the two arms of the interferometer being varied by a constant-speed mirror drive mechanism or in step-andintegrate mode in which the scan-mirror is sequentially positioned at a range of positions with the interferogram built up from individual measurements at each step.
 In this mode, signal modulation will be provided by the BSM.